-Woktron Web Hosting’s system administrators monitor our servers 24 hours a day 7 days a week to ensure the health of all of our servers being used by our customers.
-This is to ensure the best quality of service for each customer and overall health of the server.
+Woktron Web Hosting’s system administrators are monitoring our network 24 hours a day, 7 days a week to ensure the optimal health of our servers, network infrastructure and software.

 In a shared environment where all customers on the server share and utilize system resources, a customer that is over-using system resources can cause problems for other users on the server.
 These problems are embodied by slow loading sites, and sometimes even downtime.

 If you receive a warning or a suspension of your hosting account that states your account has been flagged for excessive resource usage, you should consider the steps needed to reduce your resource usage.
 Any time our systems administrators flag your account for excessive resource usage, we try to provide the option to either reduce your resource usage, or upgrade your account to a VPS or Dedicated platform.
 We offer some suggestions on ways to reduce your resource usage below.

 In some cases it may not be possible to decrease your usage to levels that are acceptable on a shared hosting platform.
 Web Sites that require larger databases or are controlled by server-driven software (like PHP, Python, and Perl) and/or have larger images and files being hosted naturally require more resources in order the function properly.
 Resources usage intensifies as traffic increases, which is why higher-traffic server-interactive sites tend to outgrow a shared platform more easily than static HTML sites.
 If your site is generally too resource-intensive for a shared system, an upgrade may be in your best interest.

 Please note that Woktron Web Hosting cannot provide programming assistance or support for third-party software.
 When possible, we do offer tips and recommendations that help you determine your best course of action.

 Understanding CPU Load/ Usage